 Cultural Perspectives on Dreams and Dreaming

-We held two of these gatherings in 2021— in April and in October — gathering in a private yurt outside of Santa Fe, NM to examine this fascinating topic.
+We plan to continue holding two of these gatherings in 2023 — in May and in October — gathering in a private yurt outside of Santa Fe, NM to examine this fascinating topic.

-Our special thanks to the following foundations and groups– the Aurora Foundation, the Attias Family Foundation, the Densmore Family Fund, the Russell Family Foundation, the Edward and Verna Gerbic Family Foundation, and the Ward & Eis Gallery — who offered us much-needed support us in the past year.
+Our special thanks go out to the following foundations and groups — the Attias Family Foundation, the Densmore Family Fund, the Russell Family Foundation, the Edward and Verna Gerbic Family Foundation, and the Ward & Eis Gallery — who offered us much-needed support in the past year.
 And to the many individual contributors and friends who have pledged themselves to our work — THANK YOU.